VietNormie/knowledge_component_classifier/README.md

-# Knowledge component classifier with Naive Bayes
+ Implement classi cation of mathematical question content based on the Naive Bayes algorithm.